OpenROTH/docs/source/file_ext/dat_dbase400.rst

 DBASE400
 ========

-Subtitle.

-Each entry is normally accessed by an offset that can be found in the file :file:`DBASE100.DAT`.
+Each entry is normally accessed by an offset that can be found in the file :doc:`DBASE100.DAT <dat_dbase100>`.

 .. note::